 As if this gem wasn’t magical enough, some moonstones demonstrate cat’s eyes, and others, rarer still, even star effects.
 The cat’s eye is a soft, bright white band that floats on top of the body color and sheen.
 The layering of these different colors can create a beautiful three-dimensional effect.

-Few gems are more enchanting than a cat’s eye moonstone.
+Cat’s eye moonstones will make enchanting rare engagement ring stones.
 The soft glow and ever-gliding band of light will make you want to play with this ring stone under the light.

 Black opals are the rarest and most valuable type of opal.
 The vast majority (98%) comes from Lightning Ridge, Australia.
 With dark body color, black opals have the most vivid play-of-color of any type of precious opal.